Natooz/MidiTok/README.md

 ![MidiTok Logo](docs/assets/logo.png?raw=true "")

 Using Deep Learning with symbolic music ?
-Then MidiTok can take care of converting your MIDI files into tokens, ready to be fed to models such as Transformer, for any generation, transcription or MIR task.
+MidiTok can take care of converting your MIDI files into tokens, ready to be fed to models such as Transformer, for any generation, transcription or MIR task.
 MidiTok features most known [MIDI tokenizations](https://miditok.readthedocs.io/en/latest/tokenizations.html) (e.g. [REMI](https://arxiv.org/abs/2002.00212), [Compound Word](https://arxiv.org/abs/2101.02402)...), and is built around the idea that they all share common parameters and methods.
 It supports Byte Pair Encoding (BPE) and data augmentation.

 **Documentation:** [miditok.readthedocs.com](https://miditok.readthedocs.io/en/latest/index.html)